osisoft/AVEVA-Adapter-Modbus-Docs/V1/OSIsoft Adapter for Modbus TCP overview/OSIsoft Adapter for Modbus TCP principles of operation.md

 ---
-uid: OSIsoftAdapterForModbusTCPPrinciplesOfOperation
+uid: PIAdapterForModbusTCPPrinciplesOfOperation
 ---

-# OSIsoft Adapter for Modbus TCP principles of operation
+# PI Adapter for Modbus TCP principles of operation

-This adapters's operations focus on data collection and stream creation.
+This adapter's operations focus on data collection and stream creation.

 ## Adapter configuration